Best Red Hair Color at Home - Review of Clairol FLARE Long Lasting Red Hair Dye

 Red Hair Color Selection:

-Looking at color swatches, I was immediately drawn to a new hair dye called Clairol FLARE.
+Looking at color swatches, I was immediately drawn to a hair dye called Clairol FLARE.
 It promises vivid color & “Omega Gloss” technology for light reflective shine.
 Their red hair color selections have “Alpha Red” technology for ultra vivid tones and long lasting red color.
 I selected 4CR: Medium Copper Red Mahogany & their Clairol Volume 20 Cream Developer.

 At the checkout counter (where Sally’s always places tempting goodies) there was a box of Ion’s Red Hot Hair Color Intensifier Additive in the small ½ oz size.
 Deciding I wanted to amp up the red factor even more, I purchased that as well.

 Clairol FLARE Red Hair Dye: Mahogany 4CR

 Once home, I threw on an old t-shirt and got to work.
 Using a hair color applicator brush, I mixed 1 full tube of FLARE 4CR + an equal part of the 20 Volume Developer + ½ the *small tube of the Red Color Intensifier.
 You can adjust the amount of Ion’s Red Intensifier, depending on how much red you want. *Keep in mind that I purchased the small ½ oz tube, not the large 2.05 oz size.

 I began application at the top roots of my hair, since there was a bit of grey I wanted to cover.
 I then flipped my hair upside down and applied to the under side.
 To finish, I spread the rest of the color on all remaining areas.
 My hair is medium length, and very thick – this was just barely enough to coat my whole head.
 If you have longer hair, I would suggest buying 2 tubes of the Clairol FLARE color and mixing with 2 equal parts Volume 20 Developer.